Neural machine translation

 Neural machine translation (NMT) is an approach to machine translation that uses an artificial neural network to predict the likelihood of a sequence of words, typically modeling entire sentences in a single integrated model.

 It is the dominant approach today and can produce translations that rival human translations when translating between high-resource languages under specific conditions.
-However, there still remain challenges, especially with languages where less high-quality data is available, and with domain shift between the data a system was trained on and the texts it is supposed to translate.
+However, there still remain challenges, especially with languages that have less high-quality data available, and with domain shift between the data a system was trained on and the texts it is supposed to translate.
 NMT systems also tend to produce fairly literal translations.

 Overview

 In the translation task, a sentence $\mathbf{x} = x_{1,I}$ (consisting of $I$ tokens $x_i$) in the source language is to be translated into a sentence $\mathbf{y} = x_{1,J}$ (consisting of $J$ tokens $x_j$) in the target language.
 The source and target tokens (which in the simple event are used for each other in order for a particular game ] vectors, so they can be processed mathematically.

 NMT models assign a probability $P(y|x)$ to potential translations y and then search a subset of potential translations for the one with the highest probability.
 Most NMT models are auto-regressive: They model the probability of each target token as a function of the source sentence and the previously predicted target tokens.
 The probability of the whole translation then is the product of the probabilities of the individual predicted tokens: